nathan-b-fulton/grazing-game/README.md

 ## What happens in each iteration

 1. First, the sheep eat in a randomly determined order.
-Each sheep tries (with a chance of success equal to the glen's abundance) to each a certain proportion of the glen's resources according to _Sheep Greed_, reducing the glen's abundance by that amount.
+Each sheep tries (with a chance of success equal to the glen's abundance) to eat a certain proportion of the glen's resources, set by _Sheep Greed_, reducing the glen's abundance by that amount.
 If the sheep fails to find food in the glen, it becomes hungry.
 If a sheep has been hungry for longer than _Sheep Endurance_, it "dies", ceasing to consume resources or be displayed in the visualization.
 If a sheep does eat, there is a chance (given by _Sheep Reproduction Rate_) that it will generate another sheep in the same flock.
 1. After the sheep have eaten, each glen's abundance is multiplied by the _Glen Growth Rate_.
 If the glen has nothing left, the growth rate is irrelevant.
 1. Finally, the sheep move according to _Strategy_.
 Three strategies are presently available:
    * Random: The sheep are equally likely to end on any of five glens, including their current one and any of the four ordinally proximal ones (up, down, left, right).
    * Max Abundance: The sheep will move to one of five glens, either their current one or any of the four ordinally proximal ones (up, down, left, right).
 They will choose according to which one has the greatest current abundance.
    * Weighted: The sheep will move to one of five glens, either their current one or any of the four ordinally proximal ones (up, down, left, right).
 They will weight the likelihood of each according to its current abundance relative to the others, but have some chance of moving to any of them.

-These three steps are repeated for a number of iterations equal to _Number of Seasons_.
+These three steps are repeated for a number of iterations equal to _Number of New Seasons_.

-## How to read the display
+## How to read the county display (፨)

 * Each glen will be brighter or darker depending on its abundance (metaphorically, how much grass it has left).
 Bright green indicates an abundance close to 1, the maximum, while a dark, dull brown indicates 0, devastation that precludes recovery.